mark-watson/Racket-AI-book/manuscript/tutorial.md

 ## Racket Structure Types

-A structurer type is like a list that has named list elements.
+A structure type is like a list that has named list elements.
 When you define a structure the Racket system writes getter and setter methods to access and change structure attribute values.
 Racket also generates a constructor function with the structure name.
 Let's look at a simple example in a Racket REPL of creating a structure with mutable elements:

 ```racket
 > (struct person (name age email) #:mutable)